zingale/computational_astrophysics/content/elliptic_multigrid/relaxation/relaxation.md

 Generally relaxation requires that the matrix be [*diagonally dominant*](https://en.wikipedia.org/wiki/Diagonally_dominant_matrix), which we are just shy of, but nevertheless, relaxation works quite well for this system.
-There are two popular approaches we can
+There are a few popular approaches we can
 consider:

 * [*Jacobi iteration*](https://en.wikipedia.org/wiki/Jacobi_method) :